Metro Blue Line Extension: Realignment

-Opposition, realignment
+In August 2024, the Metropolitan Council began the process of municipal consent, where each city along the route makes comments and requests changes based on more advanced design documents.
+In this process, a "no" vote does not deny the project going through a municipality, rather, it simply requires the Metropolitan Council to review a list of requests that a municipality would need in order to vote "yes."
+All cities along the route approved the plans, with Minneapolis getting commitments from project staff to add a new station at the corner of Washington Avenue and West Broadway Avenue and Robbinsdale getting the downtown Robbinsdale station moved to the north side of 40th Avenue and Bottineau Boulevard.

+Opposition

+Freight rail

 For 8 miles of the original 13 mile route, light rail trains would have run parallel to the freight rail tracks of BNSF's Monticello Subdivision.
 The Federal Transit Administration required the Metropolitan Council to have approval from BNSF Railway before moving forward with the grant process and construction.
-BNSF were not receptive to co-locating light rail trains in the corridor, though the line hosts only two trains per day, has a maximum speed of 25 mph, and BNSF had negotiated a co-location agreement for the Green Line extension through their Wayzata Subdivision.
+BNSF was not receptive to co-locating light rail trains in the corridor, though the line hosts only two trains per day, has a maximum speed of 25 mph, and BNSF had negotiated a co-location agreement for the Green Line extension through their Wayzata Subdivision.
 Spokesperson Amy McBeth from BNSF Railway stated "We don’t want to leave anyone with the impression we are negotiating.
 We are not," and "We’ve told Met Council repeatedly for the past several years and as recently as this spring that we are not proceeding with any discussion of passenger rail on our property in this corridor."
 On July 29, 2020, BNSF reiterated its longstanding stance.
 "We are a freight railroad that moves the goods that we all use every day; we provide a vital service, particularly in these unprecedented times.
 The proposed Blue Line light rail project does not meet our high standards."
 On August 3, 2020, the Metropolitan Council announced they would begin to "explore opportunities to advance this critical project without using BNSF Railway right of way."